KirisameVanilla/TJA-Tools-Web/README.md

 - Commands
     - `#TTBREAK` ([Snack](https://github.com/Snack-X)),
       `#NEWLINE` ([Dannal65535](https://github.com/Dannal65535)) \
-      Wrap the line at the start of the bar with this command. \
+      Wrap the line at this command.
+Can be used in the middle of a measure. \
       Apart from the previously existing `#TTBREAK`,
       it now also supports `#newline` used in Donscore.
     - `#MOVELINE` ([Dannal65535](https://github.com/Dannal65535), [Wei-Cheng Yeh (IID)](https://github.com/IepIweidieng)) \